Bureau of Transportation Statistics: Services

+Data catalogs

+Users can access and explore BTS's collection of intermodal transportation databases through TranStats and the BTS Data Inventory; the latter also allows users to create their own visualizations from selected BTS data.

-Airline Information
+Office of Airline Information

 BTS' Office of Airline Information is responsible for publishing regular reports—often monthly or quarterly—on airline performance in the United States.
 Topics include airline financials, origins and destinations, passenger traffic, on-time performance, and mishandled baggage.

-Data Catalogs
+It is the direct successor to the statistics office from the former Civil Aeronautics Board.

-TranStats is an intermodal transportation collection of downloadable databases.
-One popular database included in the TranStats collection is the airline on-time performance database, which includes on-time performance of every flight, airline, and airport in the United States.
-Data.bts.gov is an online dataset collection allowing users to create their own visualizations from selected BTS data.
+One popular airline database included in the TranStats collection is the airline on-time performance database, which includes on-time performance of every flight, airline, and airport in the United States.

 National Transportation Atlas Database

 BTS maintains the National Transportation Atlas Database (NTAD), an open online repository of national-level geographic information systems data and applications related to transportation in the United States.

 National Transportation Library

 Another BTS product is the National Transportation Library (NTL), an online repository of transportation-centric research, reports, and datasets.
 Documents, which include products internal and external to the US Department of Transportation, can be accessed through a platform called RosaP.